 Court of Protection disputes

 As medical innovation increases, and people live longer, inevitably the number of individuals who lack mental capacity to deal with their own affairs increases.
-In these circumstances, the Court of Protection can be utilised to protect their rights and a court appointed attorney or deputy be put in place.
+In these circumstances the Court of Protection can be utilised to protect the rights of such individuals and a court-appointed attorney or deputy will be put in place.

 Sadly, there are occasions where the actions of an appointed attorney or deputy need to be investigated where there are concerns as to how that person’s property and affairs are being managed.

 We regularly help individuals, attorneys, deputies, and other professionals in bringing or defending claims in the Court of Protection involving a person’s property and financial affairs.

 The team provides an excellent service focused on achieving the client’s objectives, whether that is best served through negotiation or litigation.

 Bereavement is a painful and emotional time.
 And when there is a dispute over a will or the way an estate is being administered, it can make it even tougher.

 We recognise how difficult it can be when you are left out of a will when you were expecting to benefit, or someone seeks to argue that a will is invalid.

 - Did the person making the will have the necessary capacity to do so?

 - Does the will reflect the deceased’s wishes?